Stenciled Flour Sack Dish Towels

-Choose your colors of paint and mix each color with the appropriate amount of textile medium.
+Choose your colors of acrylic craft paint and mix each color with the appropriate amount of textile medium.
 (Follow the directions on the back of the container for the correct ratios.)

 I had two different brands and both said to use 1 part textile medium to 2 parts paint.
 You can do this in little containers or just mix them together right on the paper plate.

 Dip your stencil brush or sponge and dab most of the paint off onto a paper towel.
-Gently blot the paint onto the tea towel, using your desired colors where you would like.
+You only want a little paint on the brush.
+Gently blot the paint onto the open areas of the stencil, using your desired colors where you would like.